-NJEA President Powell made the message clear: "Legislators need to know that when it comes to pensions and benefits, we don't play games-other than hardball."
-Its brand of hardball included 80,000 emails, thousands of postcards, lobby days, radio and newspaper ads, and a five-day TV ad campaign.
-The NJEA also mobilized 12,000 members for demonstrations at the district offices of 30 senators and a large demonstration in Trenton vowing to "Remember in November."
+comes to pensions and benefits, we don't play games-other than hardball."111 Its brand of hardball included 80,000 emails, thousands of postcards, lobby days, radio and newspaper ads, and a five-day TV ad campaign.
+112 The NJEA also mobilized 12,000 members for demonstrations at the district offices of 30 senators and a large demonstration in Trenton vowing to "Remember in November."113

 The NJEA got its desired result: "For two weeks, no legislator could escape hearing about NJEA's opposition to pension reduction."
 The NJEA killed three Sweeney/Buono bills and watered down others.
 Powell proclaimed, "This outcome represents a clear victory over Sens.
 Sweeney and Buono."
-13
+115

-In the end, the NJEA helped thwart three major attempts to address New Jersey's burgeoning retiree liabilities by reforming the system.
+In total, including twice in the 1980s, the NJEA helped thwart FIVE major attempts to address New Jersey's burgeoning retiree liabilities by reforming the system.
 All the while, the unreformed pension and health care plans continued to accrue liabilities in the same reckless, underfunded manner, guaranteeing that New Jersey's fiscal condition would continue to deteriorate.

 It took the election of Republican Chris Christie to the governor's office to bring about much-needed reforms.

 Modest but Real Reforms Under Christie.
 The Great Recession and the election of Republican Chris Christie-a rare New Jersey politician of either party willing to stand up to the NJEA-in 2009 finally brought about some needed, albeit modest, reforms.
-But because of the nonforfeitable right to promised pensions granted by the 1997 law, any pension reforms could apply only to newly hired educators, leaving almost 90 percent of teachers unaffected.
+But because of the non-forfeitable right to promised pensions granted by the 1997 law, any pension reforms could apply only to newly hired educators, leaving 89 percent of teachers unaffected.
 The NJEA's reaction to the hard times caused by the recession was particularly revealing.
-President Powell made clear what the NJEA's posture would be: "While we are concerned about the impact of the current economic crisis . . . the security of our members' pensions remains paramount."
+President Powell made clear what the NJEA's priority would be: "While we are concerned about the impact of the current economic crisis . . . the security of our members' pensions remains paramount."
 114

 In 2010, Christie teamed up with Democratic Senate President Steve Sweeney to enact a number of the proposals from the 2006 Special Session that had been successfully blocked.
-Applying only to new hires, these reforms required that employees work full time to earn pension benefits, reversed out the 2001 pension increase, repealed the nonforfeitable right to pensions, and set a maximum pensionable salary.
+Applying only to new hires, these reforms required that employees work full time to earn pension benefits, reversed out the 2001 pension increase, repealed the non-forfeitable right to pensions, and set a maximum pensionable salary.
 On the health care side, the bill mandated that all employees had to pay 1.5 percent of their salaries for their "Cadillac" health plans.
 In return, the state committed to reaching full pension funding incrementally over seven years.